AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

         private async Task<List<Message>> GetChatSessionContextWindow(string tenantId, string userId, string sessionId)
     ```

-1. The **allMessages** variable stores the entire chat history for a session fetched from the Cosmos DB Service.
-The **contextWindow** is what we will use to construct a subset of those messages to send to the LLM to provide context for our response.
+1. Comment out the placeholder lines in this function and add the code below.
+The **allMessages** variable stores the entire chat history for a session fetched from the Cosmos DB Service.
+We use the `_maxContextWindow` setting to take the most recent messages in the conversation and return them as the context window for the conversation.
+Recency matters in a conversation, the most recent text is what we want closer to the actual question.
+Counting the number of messages allows us to control the total number of tokens used while still providing relevant context.

     ```csharp
+    //await Task.Delay(0);
+    //return new List<Message>();

     List<Message> allMessages = await _cosmosDbService.GetSessionMessagesAsync(tenantId, userId, sessionId);

-        List<Message> contextWindow = new List<Message>();
+    //Build the contextWindow from allMessages, start from the end and work backwards
+    //This includes the latest user prompt which is already cached return allMessages.TakeLast(_maxContextWindow).ToList();
     ```

-1. Beneath the two lines of code above, add in the code seen below.
-Recency matters in a conversation, the most recent text is what we want closer to the actual question.
-To do that we will iterate through the list of **allMessages** in reverse order to count token usage up to our  **_maxConversationTokens** limit.

-    ```csharp
-    int? tokensUsed = 0;
-    for (int i = allMessages.Count - 1; i >= 0; i--)
-    {
-         tokensUsed += allMessages[i].PromptTokens + allMessages[i].CompletionTokens;
-         if (tokensUsed > _maxConversationTokens)
-           break;
-         contextWindow.Add(allMessages[i]);
-    }
-    ```

-1. Since we assembled the array in reverse, we then need to order them back in chronological order from oldest to the newest, then return the messages.
-Add the code as seen below just before the return statement, which is already present.

-    ```csharp
-     contextWindow = contextWindow.Reverse<Message>().ToList();
-     return contextWindow;
-    ```

 1. Next, within the **ChatService.cs** class, locate **GetChatCompletionAsync()** with the following signature.

     ```csharp
-    public async Task<Message> GetChatCompletionAsync(string tenantId, string userId, string? sessionId, string promptText)
+    public async Task<Message> GetChatCompletionAsync(string tenantId, string userId, string sessionId, string promptText)
     ```

 1. Find the two lines below initializing the **chatMessage** variable and comment them out.
 Then add the two new lines as seen below.
+This calls the the function to get the context window that we just updated, and passes the context window to the Semantic Kernel Service to get a completion from Azure OpenAI.

     ```csharp
-    Message chatMessage = await CreateChatMessageAsync(tenantId, userId, sessionId, promptText);

     //List<Message> messages = new List<Message>() { chatMessage };
-    //(chatMessage.Completion, chatMessage.CompletionTokens) = await _semanticKernelService.GetChatCompletionAsync(sessionId, messages);
+    //(chatMessage.Completion, chatMessage.CompletionTokens) = await _semanticKernelService.GetChatCompletionAsync(messages);

-    List<Message> contextWindow = await GetChatSessionContextWindow(tenantId, userId, sessionId);
+    //Grab context window from the conversation history up to the maximum conversation depth List<Message> contextWindow = await GetChatSessionContextWindow(tenantId, userId, sessionId);
-    (chatMessage.Completion, chatMessage.CompletionTokens) = await _semanticKernelService.GetChatCompletionAsync(sessionId, contextWindow);
+    (chatMessage.Completion, chatMessage.CompletionTokens) = await _semanticKernelService.GetChatCompletionAsync(contextWindow);
     ```

-1. Once you have replaced the commented lines above, you can delete then.
-Then save the **Services/ChatService.cs** file.
+1. Save the **Services/ChatService.cs** file.

 ## Check your work // TODO: update me